hsr87/evaluate-llm-on-korean-dataset/README.md

-# Korean language proficiency evaluation for LLM/SLM models using KMMLU, CLIcK, and HAE-RAE dataset
+# Korean language proficiency evaluation for LLM/SLM models using KMMLU, CLIcK, HAE-RAE, and HRM8K dataset

 ## Overview

 With the continuous emergence of various LLM/SLM models, there is a need for robust evaluation datasets for non-English languages such as Korean.
-KMMLU (Korean Massive Multi-task Language Understanding), CLIcK (Cultural and Linguistic Intelligence in Korean) and HAE_RAE_BENCH 1.0 fill this gap by providing a rich, well-categorized dataset that focuses on cultural and linguistic aspects, enabling detailed evaluation of Korean language models.
-This code performs benchmarking on two datasets with minimal time and effort.
+KMMLU (Korean Massive Multi-task Language Understanding), CLIcK (Cultural and Linguistic Intelligence in Korean), HAE_RAE_BENCH 1.0, and HRM8K fill this gap by providing rich, well-categorized datasets that focus on cultural, linguistic, and mathematical reasoning aspects, enabling detailed evaluation of Korean language models.
+This code performs benchmarking on these datasets with minimal time and effort.

 ### CLIcK (Cultural and Linguistic Intelligence in Korean)
 This dataset assesses Korean language proficiency in the subject areas of Korean Culture (History, Geography, Law, Politics, Society, Tradition, Economy, Pop culture) and Korean Language (Textual, Functional, Grammar).
 There are a total of 1,995 sample data in 11 categories.
 This dataset presents 4- or 5-choice multiple choice questions.
 Depending on the question, additional context is given.